Date of Review: 22 April 2019

 I must update this review at a later date when I have a much clearer idea of how the water reacts in a few months time.
 The box says should last up to 12 months, I would hope so.
 Why not a top score?
 This is down the multi stage application and the fact the product wipes dry out to quickly, they need to slow that step down a bit to allow you to take your time and not miss any bits.

 In the past a top quality glass cleaner or even AF Aqua Coat provides an awesome protection on the glass without any marks left behind when a few drops of rain land on it.
-Wih this product now on the glass with up to twelve months protection, the next day I thought I had made a mistake when I saw the streaks.
-But, the extra cure time has left a fantastic result and the rain just flies of the windscreen and glass.
+With this product now on the glass with up to twelve months protection (?).
+The next day I thought I had made a big mistake when I saw the streaks after dropping a few drips onto the glass.
+But, the extra cure time has left a great clean result and the rain just flies of the windscreen and glass.

-Not sure what was going on the next day cure time, perhaps it needs the sun to sure or longer with no sun?
+Not sure what was going on with the next day cure time, perhaps it needs the sun to cure or longer with no sun?